malvern-cads/linux-session/production.md

 docker run -d --network cads --name webssh -p :8080 --restart=unless-stopped snsyzb/webssh
 ```

-This container will be launched with a random port, in my case `32768`, so heading over to http://linux.cadscheme.co.uk:32768/, I can see that it seems to be working ok.
+This container will be launched with a random port, in my case `32768`, so heading over to http://linux.<YOUR_DOMAIN>:32768/, I can see that it seems to be working ok.

 ## 6. Reverse Proxy

-It's not very user friendly to be typing in a URL with a port, so let's set it up so that we are listeining on just linux.cadscheme.co.uk.
+It's not very user friendly to be typing in a URL with a port, so let's set it up so that we are listeining on just linux.<YOUR_DOMAIN>.
 We can use something like Nginx or Caddy.
 I'm a fan of Caddy because it 'just works' without much configuration.

 Create a new file at `/root/Caddyfile` with these contents:

 ```
-linux.cadscheme.co.uk {
+linux.<YOUR_DOMAIN> {
     log stdout
     errors stderr